 - Financial means have been certified.

-- Student has been admitted to the College.
+- The student has been admitted to the College.

-Upon arrival to the United States, a student must present the I-20 or DS-2019 to the Port of Entry Official, to ensure admission under the correct immigration status.
+Upon arrival to the United States, a student must present the I-20 or DS-2020 to the Port of Entry Official to ensure admission under the correct immigration status.

 Applying for an F-1 or J-1 Visa